sinjinablueshirt/61040-portfolio/assignments/assignment2/journey.md

 # User Journey
 [back to table of contents](/assignments/assignment2/contents.md)

+I illustrate two short journeys to show both key user roles: a composer and a commenter.

 ## Pikachu's Journey (Composer)

 Pikachu just finished drafting his first ever piece of music, an ambitious piece that utilizes a full symphony orchestra.
 Pikachu wants to get feedback to improve this piece so that it not only sounds good but also feels good to play.
 However, his friends only play string instruments, and he doesn't know any woodwind, brass, or percussion players.